 Each and every day new loans and grants will be added to the list below, as they are released.
 The funds are targeted at helping minority as well as women owned (or run) companies as they often struggle to get the financing they need.
 The money can be issued by banks in Arizona, non-profit organizations, federal or state government backed agencies, foundations, or anyone.

 If you need help starting a business, or growing an existing one, the loans and free grants below may assist.
-Apply early as the funds often go quickly.
+Apply early as the funds that help MWBE or BIPOC (Black, Indigenous, People of Color) often go quickly.

 Small business loans and free grants in Arizona

 An ongoing list of loans and/or grants is below.
 Whether a woman owned company, veteran, or minority, these lenders may help you.
 In addition to the funds you need, they also often provide mentoring and other assistance.

 The University of Arizona Center for Innovation (UACI) helps female owned businesses across the state, with a focus on tech companies.
 They offer an incubator program, meaning they help companies start and go on a growth trajectory.
 Get help applying for grants, no-interest loan, technical help, and learn about strategic partners.
 Women of all races can use the center.
 More details here. https://techparks.arizona.edu/UACenterForInnovation

 Growth Partners Arizona provides financing across the state., including from 0% interest rate Kiva loans.
 They help underserved areas in Phoenix, Tucson, and other cities get capital, create business plans, and gain other support.
 Many clients are Latinos, immigrants, or minority or female owned businesses.
 They allow companies to match funds, offer customized loan packages, and give other assistance.
 Find details on the AZ lender here. https://www.growthpartnersaz.org/